landlab/landlab/docs/model_grid.rst

 You may recognize this as a dictionary-type structure, where the keys are the names (as strings) of the data arrays.

-A piece of code that has access to the grid, can copy the elevation field with the following:

->>>  elev = mg.at_node['elevation']

-Again, this is a deep copy, so changing *elev* also changes the data in the elevation field.

-There is currently no data assigned to the links, as apparent the following:
+There are currently no data assigned to the links, as apparent by the following:

 >>> mg. at_link.keys()
 []